JackalLabs/canine-docs/docs/contributors/foundation.md

 sidebar_position: 2
 ---
 # Jackal Foundation

 ## What is the Jackal Foundation?

-The Jackal Community is anchored by the Jackal Foundation.
-A non-profit organization that drives the direction of development by researching and testing software, supporting projects, and ensuring decentralization.
+The Jackal Foundation serves as the cornerstone of the Jackal Community.
+As a non-profit organization, it propels development forward by conducting research, testing software, championing projects, and promoting decentralization.

 ### What is the scope of the Jackal Foundation?

-- Maintain the Jackal Protocol.
+- Maintain and enhance the Jackal Protocol.

-- Fund ecosystem development.
+- Allocate resources to foster ecosystem growth.

-- Create and manage Jackal Collectives.
+- Establish and oversee Jackal Collectives.
 - Manage the core governance of the Jackal Protocol.

-- Represent and enforce changes made through the governance process.
+- Uphold and implement changes resulting from the governance process.